softmatterlab/Deep-learning-in-plankton-ecology/README.md

 - Plankton detection (Under the folder `Detection-examples`)
 - Plankton segmentation and classification (Under the folder `Segmentation-examples`)
 - Plankton trajectory linking (Under the folder `Trajectory-examples`)

+Google colab links for the respective examples will be added shortly.